codecycletech/minimal-iterations/README.md

-Jay Ganesha & Jau bholenath
+Jay Ganesha & Jay bholenath

 # About
-This repo cotains code for jouney of becoming developer
+This repo contains code for my journey of becoming developer.